rosmo-robot/rosmo-robot.github.io/build.md

 * A robot to introduce new **Students and hobbyists to ROS2 programming** with the same tools, languages, and libraries used in professional and industrial robots.
-  To learn about using the Ziobot for ROS2, you should refer to the `standard documentation <https://rosmo-robot.github.io/zio>`_.
+  To learn about using the Rosmo Robot for ROS2, you should refer to the `standard documentation <https://rosmo-robot.github.io/zio>`_.

 Software Tools
 ==============

-There are several software tools available to the programmer for the Ziobot Some are available, especially for the Ziobot and other general-purpose tools that may also work with the Ziobot.
+There are several software tools available to the programmer for the Rosmo RobotSome are available, especially for the Rosmo Robotand other general-purpose tools that may also work with the Rosmo.

 Programming Languages
 ---------------------

-The Ziobotteam supports two programming languages for the Ziobot
+The Ziobotteam supports two programming languages for the Rosmo Robot

 **Microblocks**
     A graphical programming system based on Scratch to make